-Illinois residents that are looking for a way to buy a home with no down payment should take a hard look at the Rural Development Loan (USDA loan for short).
-This mortgage is an excellent way for first time home buyers in Illinois to save money on the acquisition cost and get a competitive fixed interest rate at the same time.
+Illinois residents who are looking for a way to buy a home with no down payment should take a hard look at the Rural Development Loan (USDA loan for short).
+This mortgage is an excellent way for first-time home buyers in Illinois to save money on the acquisition cost and get a competitive fixed interest rate at the same time.

-The USDA, which stands for the United States Department of Agriculture, has guidelines for their loans and they work in a similar manner to FHA and VA.
+The USDA, which stands for the United States Department of Agriculture, has guidelines for their loans and they work similarly to FHA and VA.
 The USDA Rural Development office does not lend money directly to borrowers.
-Instead, the office approves various lenders to offer the Illinois rural development loan to qualified borrowers.
+Instead, the office approves various lenders to offer the Illinois Rural Development program to qualified borrowers.

 True Zero-Down Option